neuraparse/QMANN/CONTRIBUTING.md

 - Release notes
 - Project documentation

-Thank you for contributing to QMNN!
+Thank you for contributing to QMANN!
 Your contributions help advance the field of quantum machine learning.